Skip to main content

 test

 Bulk (packet) mode is supported, which is activated by the Bulk (packet) mode option.
-In this mode, the parser will send packets of 10,000 keywords in a request to the service.
-In this mode, data on the number of queries from mobile devices ($trends.$i.mobile) is not collected.
+In this mode, the scraper will send packets of 10,000 keywords in a request to the service.
+In this mode, data on the number of requests from mobile devices ($trends.$i.mobile) is not collected.
 Bulk mode is enabled by default.

 Query substitutions

-You can use built-in macros for automatic substitution of subqueries from files; for example, if we want to add a list of other words to each query, let's specify several main queries:
+You can use built-in macros for automatic substitution of subqueries from files; for example, if we want to add a list of other words to each query, we specify several main queries:

 fantasy